Reset Windows 10 PC and Keep My Files

 Windows 10 Reset this PC will bring your PC back to the factory state which is just like when you purchased it.
 All the manufacturer installed software and drivers will be reinstalled.

-As for personal data, if you choose to reset this PC with “Keep my files”, it will first put your personal files and settings aside, format Windows partitions to perform a fresh installation, and then place them back.
+As for personal data, if you choose to reset this PC with “Keep my files”, it will first put your personal files aside, format Windows partitions to perform a fresh installation, and then place them back.

 What files are actually kept with "Keep my files"?